Landing at Anzac Cove: South

 The Australians on 400 Plateau had for some time been subjected to sniping and artillery fire and could see Turkish troops digging in on Gun Ridge.
 Around 13:00 a column of Turkish reinforcements from the 27th Infantry Regiment, in at least battalion strength, were observed moving along the ridge-line from the south.
 The Turks then turned towards 400 Plateau and advanced in extended order.
-The Turkish counter-attack soon forced the advanced Australian troops to withdraw, and their machine-gun fire caused them heavy casualties.
+The Turkish counter-attack soon forced the advanced Australian troops to withdraw, and their machine-gun fire caused heavy casualties.
 It was not long before the attack had forced a wedge between the Australians on Baby 700 and those on 400 Plateau.
 The heavy Turkish fire onto Lone Pine forced the survivors to withdraw back to the western slope of 400 Plateau.
 At 14:25, Turkish artillery and small arms fire was so heavy that the Indian artillerymen were forced to push their guns back off the plateau by hand, and they reformed on the beach.

 Although in places there was a mixture of different companies and platoons dug in together, the Australians were deployed with the 8th Battalion in the south still centred on Bolton's Ridge.
-North of them, covering the southern sector of 400 Plateau, were the mixed together 6th and 7th Battalions, both now commanded by Colonel Walter McNicoll of the 6th.
-North of them was the 5th Battalion, and the 10th Battalion covered the northern sector of 400 Plateau at Johnston's Jolly.
+North of them, covering the southern sector of 400 Plateau, were the mixed together 6th and 7th battalions, both now commanded by Colonel Walter McNicoll of the 6th.
+North of them were the 5th Battalion, and the 10th Battalion covered the northern sector of 400 Plateau at Johnston's Jolly.
 But by now they were battalions in name only, having all taken heavy casualties; the commanders had little accurate knowledge of where their men were located.